-You can find the tag template gallery by clicking CREATE then selecting Create tag template.
-The template gallery is displayed at the top of the Create template page.
+The template gallery is displayed as part of the Create template page.

 After you've selected a template from the gallery, you can use it just like any other tag template.
 You can add and delete attributes, and change anything in the template to suit your business needs.
 You can then search for the template fields and values using Data Catalog.

-You can set up templates with many access control configurations, for example:
+You can set up tag templates with many access control configurations, for example:

-- A template that only the template creator can use to create tags
+- A tag template that only the template creator can use to create tags

-- A template that creates tags that are only visible to a select set of users
+- A tag template that creates tags that are only visible to a select set of users

 See Data Catalog Identity and Access Management for more information.